PhD student attending Convocation

 Before the ceremony

 - As a doctoral candidate, you will be among the first to be called to the stage to receive your diploma.
-You must arrive at the Shaw Centre at least 60 minutes before your convocation ceremony begins.
+You must arrive at the National Arts Centre (NAC) at least 60 minutes before your convocation ceremony begins.
 The usher will take you to the robe area, where you will be given your personal identification ticket and your robe.